puppetlabs/puppet-rfc/arm-8.hiera_2/examples.md

 The experiment bindings are not included by default in site.pp.
 Akunna decides to have two different site.pp, one for production, and one for dev.
 The production site.pp can use the defaults, so nothing is needed there.
-Akunna starts to wtite things into the `$confdir/dev/manifests/site.pp`, but realises that is is an easily made mistake to merge `site.pp` from dev into the master which is used for production, so she renames it to `devsite.pp`.
+Akunna starts to write things into the `$confdir/dev/manifests/site.pp`, but realises that is is an easily made mistake to merge `site.pp` from dev into the master which is used for production, so she renames it to `devsite.pp`.
 As soon as she starts writing she realizes that if the `envrionments.pp` refers to the `devsite.pp` directly, then basically the dev environment can perform all sorts of bindings that Akuna does not quite trust others to tamper with.

 Akuna and Vatsan discusses how they want to solve this, and they come up with an idea.
-They really do want to reserve the right to define the layering of bindings for everything that runs on the master, so delegation to site.pp files that are not strictly managed is a bad idea - they want to reserve the right to be able to override any bindings at the stie level (above all environments, and the way to do this is to control which site.pp to use.
+They really do want to reserve the right to define the layering of bindings for everything that runs on the master, so delegation to site.pp files that are not strictly managed is a bad idea - they want to reserve the right to be able to override any bindings at the site level (above all environments, and the way to do this is to control which site.pp to use.

 They decide to use three different site.pp files; one for production, one for dev and one for dynamic environments.